bash-my-aws/bash-my-aws/README.md

 i-8d25b78d40d17f38a  ami-123456789012  t3.nano  running  plex-server                 2019-12-07T08:27:38.000Z  ap-southeast-2a  None
 ```

-and a number of command to act on these resources:
+and a number of commands to act on these resources:

 ```ShellSession
 $ instance-[TAB][TAB]